Paper Towns (novel): Characters

 A self-described "pretty girl" who runs away from home only to be pursued by her childhood friend.
-Spiegelman is assertive but is from a dysfunctional Jewish family, and is one of the most popular girls at her local high school.
+Spiegelman is assertive, is from a dysfunctional Jewish family, and is one of the most popular girls at her local high school.
 She has a love for American literature, music, and travel.
 Her pet dog, Myrna Mountweazel, is a reference to Lillian Virginia Mountweazel, a woman who never existed, but was listed in the 1975 edition of the New Columbia Encyclopedia.